vedmichv/todoapp-codecatalyst-demo/README.md

-## Step 8 – Tests Results: Reports.
+## Step 8 – Review individual Tests Results: Reports.

 We were able to view the high-level test results.
 We can access each test report or code coverage report individually on the Reports Tab.
 CodeCatalyst is supporting the majority of test formats and code coverage.
 It allows to use Software Composition Analysis (SCA) tools to analyze the application components and identify any potential security vulnerabilities.

 1. In the navigation pane, choose **Reports**.